watchtower-dev/home/content/legal/privacy/index.md

 We use the Device Information that we collect to help us screen for potential risk and fraud (in particular, your IP address), and more generally to improve and optimize our Site (for example, by generating analytics about how our customers browse and interact with the Site, and to assess the success of our marketing and advertising campaigns).

 We share your Personal Information with third parties to help us use your Personal Information, as described above.
 For example, we use Google Analytics to help us understand how our customers use the Site.
-To read more about how Google uses your Personal Information, visit https://www.google.com/intl/en/policies/privacy/.
-To opt-out of Google Analytics, visit https://tools.google.com/dlpage/gaoptout.
+To read more about how Google uses your Personal Information, visit [Google's Privacy & Terms](https://policies.google.com/privacy).
+To opt-out of Google Analytics, visit [Google Analytics Opt-out](https://tools.google.com/dlpage/gaoptout).

 We may share some or all of your personal information with our parent company, subsidiaries, joint ventures, or other companies under a common control ("Affiliates"), in which case we will require our Affiliates to honor this Privacy Policy.